Articles

 28 June 2021

 The relatively naïve and immature immune system from infants and children face numerous challenges in everyday life.
 The suspicion or diagnosis of primary immunodeficiency (PID), autoinflammatory disease (AID), Chrohn's disease (CD), Ulcerative colitis (UC), systemic lupus erythematosus (SLE) can be devastating to the families.
 Many of these pediatric-onset illness have significant underlying genetic contributions.
-Identification of compound heterozygous variants of recessive genes, X-linked variants in boys, and de novo variants may provide definitive diagnosis and inform precision treatment.
-Through the generous sponsorship of Guangzhou Women and Children's Medical Center, we perform whole exome sequencing (WES) and bioinformatic analysis for affected children, their siblings and parents.
-We have helped with diagnosis of child ...read more
+Identification of ...read more

 Biliary Atresia: A Forgotten Killer Affecting 1 in 5000 Infants